Premiership of Gordon Brown: "Government of All the Talents"

 Brown appointed his first cabinet in the first few days of his premiership.
 David Miliband was appointed Foreign Secretary while Alistair Darling succeeded Brown as Chancellor of the Exchequer.
 Brown's team also included Jacqui Smith, who became Britain's first female Home Secretary.
 Jack Straw was appointed to the new role of Secretary of State for Justice.
 Brown advocated a "Government of All the Talents" (GOAT) in which people who had not previously been members of the Labour Party but had expertise in specific areas would be appointed as ministers.
-Consequently, five new ministers, including Sir Ara Darzi—a consultant surgeon who became a health minister in the House of Lords, Sir Digby Jones—a former director general of the CBI who became minister of state for trade and investment and Sir Alan West—the former head of the Royal Navy who became a security minister at the Home Office.
+Consequently, five new ministers were appointed, including Sir Ara Darzi—a consultant surgeon who became a health minister in the House of Lords, Sir Digby Jones—a former director general of the CBI who became minister of state for trade and investment and Sir Alan West—the former head of the Royal Navy who became a security minister at the Home Office.